May. 7, 2026 · 5 min read

 Primacy and Recency Bias

-Liu et al. (2023) documented the core finding in “Lost in the Middle”: when relevant information is located at the beginning or end of a long context, model performance is significantly higher than when it sits in the middle.
+Liu et al. (2023) documented a clear pattern in “Lost in the Middle.”
+When relevant information sits at the beginning or end of a long context, model performance is significantly higher than when it sits in the middle.
 Tested across multiple models on multi-document question answering tasks, the effect was consistent.
-Models showed a U-shaped performance curve: strong at the start, strong at the end, degraded in the middle.
+Models showed a U-shaped performance curve.
+Strong at the start and end, degraded in the middle.

-The mechanism reflects both primacy bias (attention to early context) and recency bias (attention to recent context).
-Both operate simultaneously.
 The middle of a long prompt is where information goes to be ignored.

 Sycophancy